nxy7/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     * Make sure that the network allows the health checking traffic as specified in the section :ref:`firewall_requirements`.

  #.
-Validate that identities are synchronized correctly by running ``cilium
+Validate that identities are synchronized correctly by running ``ciliumctl
     identity list`` in one of the Cilium pods.
 It must list identities from all clusters.
 You can determine what cluster an identity belongs to by looking at the label ``io.cilium.k8s.policy.cluster``.